AndreaMargutti/z-index-formazione/slides.md

 # What is Z-Index?

-Z-Index is a CSS property that controls the vertical stacking order of elements that <ins>overlap</ins>.
+Z-Index is a CSS property that controls the vertical stacking order of elements that <span class="underline underline-offset-2">overlap</span>.
 The higher the z-index value, the closer the element will appear to the user.
 <span class="text-blue-300">[Z-index First Example](https://codepen.io/AndreaMargutti/pen/OPVXZXV?editors=1100)</span>